quarksuite/legacy/API.md

 An integration format that converts a token dictionary into Style Dictionary properties.

+You can see a more practical [example of Style Dictionary integration][interop-sd] in the user guide.

-> Unlke the other build formats, `sd` preserves a subcategory's `base`
-> property because that's what Style Dictionary anticipates from its
+> Unlke the other build formats, `sd` preserves a subcategory's `base` property because that's what Style Dictionary anticipates.
-> recommended CTI property structure.
 >
 > Additionally, if you pass a number value in, it will be converted to a string value.
->
-> The main use case is to port your data for more complex design token
-> building than this library allows.
-Such as iOS and Android support.

 #### Usage